Feds to prioritize teachers in retail pharmacy vaccine program - Missourinet

-During a webinar hosted Wednesday by the Missouri Department of Elementary and Secondary Education (DESE), the next phase of the state’s coronavirus vaccination plan was discussed.
+The Missouri Department of Elementary and Secondary Education (DESE) discussed the next phase of the state’s coronavirus vaccination plan Wednesday.
 Robert Knodell, the governor’s deputy chief of staff, says the federal government plans to encourage its retail pharmacy vaccination program participants to prioritize teachers.

 “There may be an increase in supply headed to those pharmacies that are participating in that program with the intent of giving teachers that opportunity,” he says.
 “So, that is going to be a new wrinkle to this process.
 I do believe additional supply will be made available.”